 Variable Period: The period of time over which the variable was measured, such as “lifetime”, “year”, “month”, or “day”.

-Variable Location: The location where the variable was measured, such as “home”, “work”, or “school”.
+Variable Location: The location where the variable was measured, such as “home”, “work”, “school”, or “geospatial code”.

 Variable Ontology: The ontology term associated with the variable.